 Why an Enduring Power of Attorney is Important for Self-Managed Superannuation Fund Members

-Written on the 18th of October 2011 by Angela Harry, Lawyer
+Written on the 18 October 2011 by Angela Harry, Lawyer

 An Enduring Power of Attorney is an important legal document that ensures if you lose your mental capacity through injury or the onset of a medical condition (e.g. Alzheimer's or dementia) then you have someone in a position of trust to protect your assets and to take care of your affairs.